BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Events.md

 The easiest way to do this is by running a command:

-Enter `/bq event NAME tutorialQuest.giveFoodToPlayer` on the server.
+Enter `/bq event NAME tutorialQuest>giveFoodToPlayer` on the server.
 This command will give you the specified amount of steak if you've done everything right!

 | Command Part       | Meaning                                                                                                                           |